QuarkEra/Twitch_Chat_Bot/README.md

-# Mathy_Bot
+# Twitch_Chat_Bot
 A simple Twitch chat bot written in Javascript from the example found at https://dev.twitch.tv/docs/irc and expanded with small but useful functionalities such as an uptime command.

 # How to use